iter8-tools/iter8/doc_files/iter8_bookinfo_istio.md

 ## Part 2: Canary release resulting in rollback: _reviews-v3_ to _reviews-v4_

-At this point, you must have completef the part 1 of the tutorial successfully.
-You can confirm that as follows, showing that _reviews-v3_ took over from _reviews-v2_.
+At this point, you must have completed the part 1 of the tutorial successfully.
+You can confirm it as follows:

 ```bash
 $ kubectl get experiment reviews-v3-rollout  -n bookinfo-iter8
 NAME                 COMPLETED   STATUS   BASELINE     PERCENTAGE   CANDIDATE    PERCENTAGE
 reviews-v3-rollout   True                 reviews-v2   0            reviews-v3   100
 ```

+The command above's output shows that _reviews-v3_ took over from _reviews-v2_ as part of the canary rollout performed before.